mds2/mazegen/README.md

 Files include
 * MazeGen.py

-  Generates random maze through variant of Kruska's algorithm.
+  Generates random maze through variant of Kruskal's algorithm.
   Contains a class to output maze as postscript file.
+  Can run as standalone application.

 * GenerateExampleOutput.py